 Without any doubt, the answer to question "is Bitcoin anonymous", is No. Yes, it offers some kind of privacy, especially if the users are careful.
 However, mainstream crypto usage through centralized exchanges (learn about anonymous bitcoin exchanges) will almost certainly go through a KYC process, where any form of privacy is immediately compromised.
 Whether that is positive or negative is only up to you and what you believe in.

 Would you like to make Bitcoin anonymous?
 Use Whir.
 A tool for an average Joe who wants to protect their privacy.
-Send from 0.001 up to 1 BTC anonymously, without KYC, using a CoinJoin transaction.
+Send BTC anonymously, without KYC, using a CoinJoin transaction.

 Disclaimer: This article does not serve as a piece of financial advice or encouragement and inducement for the usage of Bitcoin and other cryptocurrencies.
 Its primary role is informative, explanatory, and educational.
 The readers have to decide themselves whether to use or not to use these types of services.